Jaguar XJ (X350): Trim levels

+At introduction, the XJ was marketed worldwide in various trim levels, including the XJ8, XJ Vanden Plas, and XJR versions in North America, and the XJ6, XJ8, and XJ Sovereign models in the United Kingdom.
+The original range in the United Kingdom included the XJ6 3.0-litre at £39,000, the XJ6 3.0-litre Sport at £42,250, the XJ 3.0 SE at £42,250, the XJ8 3.5 SE at £48,000, the XJ8 4.2 SE at £51,500, the XJR at £58,500, and the Super V8 at £68,500.

-Super V8 Portfolio: In early 2005, Jaguar announced the Super V8 Portfolio for the 2006 model year, a limited-edition trim level of the flagship Super V8 saloon.
+For the 2005 model year, Jaguar introduced a long-wheelbase variant of the X350.
+For 2007, the premium model was reintroduced as the Jaguar Sovereign when the Super V8 and Daimler versions were dropped.
+In early 2005, Jaguar announced the Super V8 Portfolio for the 2006 model year, a limited-edition trim level of the flagship Super V8 saloon.
 It debuted at the New York International Auto Show in March 2005 with a base price of US$115,995.
 The Portfolio trim level included a DVD player and 7-inch screens in the rear headrests.
-The Super V8 Portfolio, marketed in North American markets, became available in August 2005 and was exclusively available in two colours, Black Cherry and Winter Gold.
-The Super V8 Portfolio was powered by Jaguar's supercharged 400 PS, 4.2 L, 32-valve, AJ-V8 engine with a top speed of 155 mi/h and a 0 to 60 mph acceleration time under 5 seconds.
+The Super V8 Portfolio, marketed in North American markets, became available in August 2005 and was exclusively available in two colours: Black Cherry and Winter Gold.
+The Super V8 Portfolio was powered by Jaguar's supercharged 400 PS, 4.2 L, 32-valve, AJ-V8 engine with a top speed of 155 mi/h and a 0 to 60 mph acceleration time of about 5 seconds.

-Daimler Super Eight/Super V8: The Super 8 was the most expensive model, with the XJR being the second most expensive model in the range.
+The Super V8 was the most expensive model, with the XJR being the second most expensive model in the range.
 The Super V8, which debuted in the 2003 model year in the new X350 body style, was initially of a short-wheelbase configuration.
-This became an option in 2004 when a long-wheelbase configuration was introduced, along with the supercharged variation of the XJ8 with the more luxurious Vanden Plas, or Daimler interior.
+This became an option in 2004 when a long-wheelbase configuration was introduced, along with the supercharged variation of the XJ8 with the more luxurious Vanden Plas or Daimler interior.
 Its primary competitor was the Maserati Quattroporte.
-A distinctive wire mesh grille and chrome-finished side mirrors set the Super 8 and the XJR apart from the less expensive XJ saloons.
+A distinctive wire mesh grille and chrome-finished side mirrors set the Super V8 and the XJR apart from the less expensive XJ saloons.
 In 2005, the Super V8 model was replaced by the Daimler Super Eight in all markets other than North America.
-The Daimler Super Eight was essentially the same car, but with the addition of a different grille, boxwood inlays finished in wood veneer and several other interior luxuries as standard.
-Daimler's US equivalent was no longer known as the Vanden Plas, but the Super 8.
+The Daimler Super Eight was essentially the same car but had a different grille, boxwood inlays finished in wood veneer, and several other interior luxuries as standard.
+Daimler's United States equivalent was no longer known as the Vanden Plas but as the Super V8.
 The Vanden Plas name was used on models that would be known as Sovereign elsewhere.
-Daimler has been the State Car for the British Prime Minister since the 1980s, although Daimlers were replaced with Sentinel trim Jaguars in 2011 when the next generation of the XJ was introduced.
+Since the 1980s, Daimler was the official state car for the British prime minister; Daimlers were replaced with Sentinel trim Jaguars in 2011, when the next generation of the Jaguar XJ (X351) was introduced.